Code 0: In Situ

 Organs and tissues that have no epithelial layer cannot be staged as in situ, since they do not have a basement membrane (e.g., sarcomas).
 The SS2018 manual lists the Chapters that cannot have in situ (see page 10).

-Illustration of an in situ tumor with arrows identifying in situ cancer cell, epithelium of organ, and basement membrane.
+Illustration showing in situ tumor with arrows identifying an In Situ cancer cell, epithelium of organ, and the basement membrane where there is no penetration of the basement membrane of the tissue and no stromal invasion.

 Source: Adapted from an illustration by Brian Shellito of Scientific American, as printed in Cancer in Michigan, The Detroit News, Nov.
 1-2, 1998.